Information Technology Services

 REMEMBER: When you record a Collaborate session, everything is being recorded (with the exception of Breakout Rooms).
 All introductions should be formal.
 Avoid slang.
 Collaborate recordings are excellent files to share with others so you will want them to be as professional as possible.

-- When recording a Collaborate session, it is best not to mention technology issues you had prior to logging in.
+- When recording a Collaborate session, it is best not to mention technology issues you may have had prior to logging in.
 Once you are logged in, focus on providing the best possible presentation.
 When the session is being viewed later, the viewers will be unaware of any technical issues that you may have had so it is best to not bring them up during the presentation.
 Focus on the presentation, content, and engaging the attendees.

 Run the Audio Setup Wizard each time you login to Collaborate.
 To get started, click on the Audio Setup Wizard icon located on the Audio & Video panel in your Collaborate room.
 (The icon looks like a microphone with a red gear on it).